What gets measured, improves.

 How to use forward rate effectively:

-While you’re unlikely to find yourself in a position to chase a low/high forward rate, it’s always worth monitoring for the purpose of measuring the strength of your contact data.
-A high forward rate suggests that your content may have reached the right audience or company, with your value proposition appealing to their pain-points.
-You’ve just not directed it towards the right decision-maker.
+While you’re unlikely to find yourself chasing a low/high forward rate, it’s always worth monitoring it to measure the strength of your contact data and collection.
+A high forward rate suggests that your content may have reached the right audience or organization, with your value proposition appealing to their pain points, but you’ve just not directed it towards the right decision maker.

 6. Revenue per email

-It’s not that open rates, CTRs and other vanity metrics are bad, they’re just secondary to revenue.
-You’re writing a sales email – not a marketing email, it’s important to make that distinction.
+It’s not that open rates, CTRs and other vanity metrics aren’t worth tracking, they’re just secondary to revenue.
+You’re writing a sales email — not a marketing email.
+It’s important to make that distinction.
 You should be able to demonstrate a valid ROI from your email outreach and prove its effectiveness as a lead generation channel.
-If you can’t, there’s a better way of doing what you’re doing.
+If you can’t, there’s a better way to do what you’re doing.

 How to use revenue per email effectively:

-While a broad metric, there’s a lot that Revenue Per Email can tell us about buyer sentiment and engagement.
-If Revenue Per Email is routinely low, for example, it will suggest that there’s a more effective approach to getting in-front of your prospects.
-Or, if you’re already hitting your expected Revenue Per Email benchmark, you can look to optimize/maximize email content, assets or links with higher engagement to maximize your chances of converting.
+While a broad metric, there’s a lot that revenue per email can tell us about buyer sentiment and engagement.
+If revenue per email is routinely low, for example, it will suggest that there’s a more effective approach to getting in front of your prospects.
+Or, if you’re already hitting your expected revenue per email benchmark, you can look to optimize email content, assets or links with higher engagement, to maximize your chances of converting.

 Final thoughts